Ratcliffe-on-Soar Power Station: Closure and future

 In June 2021, the site was listed as a possible location for the world's first nuclear fusion power plant.
 However, it was withdrawn from the shortlist in January 2022.

 In response to the 2021 United Kingdom natural gas supplier crisis, the decommissioning of one of the station's 500-megawatt units, originally planned for September 2022, was delayed.
 Upon the closure of Kilroot Power Station in Northern Ireland in September 2023, it became the last coal-fired power station in the UK.
 In January 2024, all four of its generating units had to be run together for the final time in response to high demand from cold weather.
 In April 2024, one unit was placed into "preservation" mode, in advance of plant shutdown, and in June 2024, the last train of coal was delivered for burning at the power station.
 The station closed for power generation on 30 September 2024 at midnight, with the turbo generator de-syncing from the National Grid just after 15:00 on 30 September, ending 142 years of British coal power and precipitating a two-year decommissioning process.

 The site is planned to be redeveloped, and a Local Development Order (LDO) has been established to achieve this.
-The site has also been approved for a waste incineration plant.
+It's currently undergoing demolition which is expected to be completed by 2030.
+Uniper stated they expected demolition work to begin in late 2026, and for the main power station and turbine hall buildings to be demolished by mid-2028 at the earliest.
+They also said they expected for the cooling towers not to be demolished before 2029.